botfront/botfront/botfront/docs/guide/rasa/stories/README.md

 ### Linking a story to itself

 Linking a story to itself is only available on a story that has branches.
-For example this can be used to create a menu dialogue, with a "go back" option looping back to the start of the story.
+For example, this can be used to create a menu dialogue, with a "go back" option looping back to the start of the story.
-However, when using this feature the story that is linking to itself also need to be a destination story of another story, that will serve as an introduction story to the loop. **Otherwise the self linking story would not be reachable.**
+However, when using this feature, the story that is linking to itself also needs to be a destination story of another story, that will serve as an introduction story to the loop. **Otherwise, the self linking story would not be reachable.**

-Schema of a self linking story (Menu story) with an intro story
+Schema of a self linking story (Menu story) with an intro story:
 ![Move story](../../../images/story_self_link.png)

 ### How linking is handled